chanzuckerberg/cztack/aws-lambda-edge-add-security-headers/README.md

 This must be used with a `viewer_protocol_policy` of `redirect-to-https`, otherwise it will add out of spec headers to insecure HTTP only requests.

+## Warning - Cannot be automatically deleted

+Lambda@Edge functions are [hard to delete automatically](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html) and there is no terraform-specific work-around to deal with that.

 ## Example

 ```hcl
 resource aws_cloudfront_distribution cf {
   enabled = true